shopware/shopware/src/Docs/_new/2-internals/1-core/20-internationalization.md

 [titleEn]: <>(Internationalization)

-The Shopware Platform supports internationalization as a core concept.
+Shopware 6 supports internationalization as a core concept.
 The translation System supports three levels.

 1. A *system language* (fixed en-GB) - the fallback that requires a translation.
 2. A *root language*  - The actual main content language.